LLM Introduction Course (MI, University of Oxford)

 3 — Inference: KV-cache & long context

-Prefill vs decode, KV-cache (compute vs memory), long-context bottlenecks, optional: in-context learning, mixture of experts (MoE)
+Prefill vs decode, KV-cache (compute vs memory), attention variants (MGA, GQA, MLA), long-context bottlenecks, speculative decoding

 Wed 25th March 15:00–17:00